Sumi-e Artists of Canada

 Workshop participants go to work

 Landscapes remain one of the fundamental icons of sumi-e painting.
-Hiroshi Yamamoto's workshop proved that the landscape will remain as challenging and as fascinating to sumi-e artists today as it always has in the past.
+Hiroshi Yamamoto's workshop proved that the landscape will remain as challenging and as fascinating to sumi-e artists today as it has in the past.